-Back to Video Blog
+Back to Blog

 How Cold Weather Gets In The Way Of Mold Detox

-If your mold exposure is from your indoor space – AND you have thickened bile from the colder season change – you may need to prime that pump with bitters.
+As the weather turns ❄️ colder ❄️, we also spend more time indoors.
+If your mold exposure is from your indoor space — AND you have thickened bile from the change in season — you may need to prime that pump with bitters.

 My favorite bitters?

-✨Wise Woman Herbals Bittersweet Elixir
+✨Wise Woman Herbals® Bittersweet Elixir (traditional bitters formula)

-Traditionally these are used in cooler seasons to keep digestive juices flowing.
+Bitters can be used in cooler seasons to keep digestive juices flowing.

 Just 5-10 drops on the tongue does the trick!